-The Heroku Command Line Interface (CLI) makes it easy to create and manage your Heroku apps directly from the terminal.
+The Heroku Command Line Interface (CLI) lets you create and manage Heroku apps directly from the terminal.
 It’s an essential part of using Heroku.

 The Heroku CLI requires Git, the popular version control system.
-If you don’t already have Git installed, complete the following before installing the CLI:
+If you don’t already have Git installed, complete the following:

-Currently, the Windows installers may display a warning titled “Windows protected your PC”.
-To run the installation when this warning is shown, click “More info”, verify the publisher as “Heroku, Inc.”, then click the “Run anyway” button.
+The Windows installers display a warning titled “Windows protected your PC” to some users.
+To run the installation when this warning shows, click “More info”, verify the publisher as “salesforce.com, inc”, then click the “Run anyway” button.

 The standalone install is a simple tarball with a binary.
-It contains its own node.js binary and will autoupdate like the above install methods.
+It contains its own node.js binary and autoupdates.

-/usr/local/bin/heroku, run this script (script requires sudo and not Windows compatible):
+/usr/local/bin/heroku, run the following script.
+The script requires sudo and isn’t Windows compatible.

 $ curl https://cli-assets.heroku.com/install.sh | sh

-Otherwise, download one of the tarballs below and extract it yourself.
+You can also download one of the following tarballs and extract it yourself.

 xz is much smaller but